SmainMoussa/SmainMoussa/README.md

 - 👋 Hi, I’m Smaïn Moussa
-- 👀 I'm currently a 3rd year student of computer science
+- 👀 Currently doing my 1st year of a Master in Cybersecurity
 - 👀 I’m interested in Web development and Network
 - 🌱 I’m currently learning js, php, sass and network
 - 💞️ I'm looking to improve in all of my courses and getting better at coding and team working